sheenu-abraham/sabraham.github.io/content/post/2016-12-30-hello-markdown.md

      **Your site can now be found at sitename.netlify.com!**

 5. Every time you push new content to the GitHub repo, Netlify will automatically rebuild and deploy your site.
-And Voila go forth and blog!
+And Voila unleash the blogger in you!